 You want to write a job ad that consistently drives candidates to fill out an application.
 Of course, you also want qualified applicants — people that meet your requirements.
 To get them, you need them to read the entire job description before deciding if this position is a match for what they’re looking for.

-Before candidates settle into your ad, they’re first going to scan it.
+Before candidates settle into your ad on Google mini, they’re first going to scan it.
 And if it’s not formatted using big, bold, clear, and concise subheads to make the scanning process effortless, they’ll move on.

 The easier your job ad is to scan, the more likely it is to garner (and hold) readers’ attention — attention that ultimately leads to action.